CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 ## Task 1: Create a project in the Azure AI Foundry portal

-1. Open a new tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).
+1. Open a new tab, and navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).

 1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.